gorbounoff/maui-stocks-mini/readme.md

 #### Populate the Data Source

-A mobile application typically uses a [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) API to obtain data from a web service.
+Most mobile applications use a [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) API to obtain data from a web service.
 The response can be formatted in HTML, XML, JSON, or any other format.
 This sample application uses static data formatted in [JSON](https://en.wikipedia.org/wiki/JSON) and stored in a file.
-The JSON file contains an array of companies each of which contains an array of daily historical stock prices.
+The JSON file contains an array of companies, with an array of daily historical stock prices for each.

 Download the [symbols.json](./MauiStocksMini/Data/symbols.json) file, and add this file to the solution.
-Then right-click the file, go to properties, and set **Build Action** to **Embedded resource**.
+Once added, right-click the file, go to properties, and set **Build Action** to **Embedded resource**.

 <img src="./Images/embedded-resource.png" alt="Embedded resource" width="700">